ibm-cloud-docs/cloud-pak-data/getting-started.md

 Before you can install {{site.data.keyword.cpd_full_notm}}, you must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html) or register for a 60-day trial license.
 See [Step 1.
 Assign the license](#assign_license).

-You also need to configure an [IBM Red Hat OpenShift Version 4.5.4 or above](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) classic cluster on IBM Cloud.
-The minimum requirement for your cluster is 16 cores and 64GB RAM per node.
+You also need to configure an [IBM Red Hat OpenShift Version 4.5.4 or later](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) classic cluster on IBM Cloud.
+The minimum requirement for your cluster is 16 cores and 64 GB RAM per node.
 For more information, see [Creating a classic OpenShift cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-getting-started#clusters_gs).

 This minimum CPU and memory requirement is not sufficient to install all available services on {{site.data.keyword.cpd_full_notm}}.
 You must ensure that you have sufficient resources for the services that you plan to install.
 For more information, see the [prerequisites](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global#about) for {{site.data.keyword.cpd_full_notm}}.{:note}